vizv/SMAPI/README.md

   </tr>
   <tr>
     <td>
-      This repository is archived and issues are not actively read.
-For support with issues, please check the Stardew Valley official forums: http://community.playstarbound.com/threads/stardew-modding-api-0-40-1-1.108375/
+      This repository is a fork of <a href="https://github.com/cjsu/SMAPI">cjsu/SMAPI</a> for Linux Support.
+For support with upstream issues, please check the Stardew Valley official forums: http://community.playstarbound.com/threads/stardew-modding-api-0-40-1-1.108375/
     </td>
   </tr>
 </table>